TurBoss/blt/doc/tree.rst

   **-to** *nodeName*
     Sets the finishing point in the list of children to collect node ids.
-    *NodeName* is an node index or a tag but may not reference multiple nodes.
+    *NodeName* is an node index or a tag (like "root") but may not reference multiple nodes.
 It must be a child node of *parentName*.
 By default, the finishing point is the last child.

 *treeName* **copy** *destParentNode* ? *srcNode* ?\ *switches*  ... ?
   Makes a copy of *srcNode* in *destParentNode*.
 Both nodes *srcNode* and *destParentNode* must already exist. *DestParentNode* is a node in *treeName*.
 The ID of the new node in *treeName* is returned.
 By default *srcNode* is a node in *treeName*.  *Switches* may be any of the following.

   **-label** *nodeLabel*
     Label the new node as *nodeLabel*.
 By default, the new node will